JsBergbau/MiTemperature2/README.md

 ## Prequisites / Requirements
 You need Python3 3.7 or above because of the dataclasses used in the Callback Function.
 If you don't have Python 3.7 please take the previous version from here https://raw.githubusercontent.com/JsBergbau/MiTemperature2/5d7b215d7b22d4c21d9244f8a4102513b928f2c7/LYWSD03MMC.py

 For example Raspbian Stretch has only Python 3.5.3.
-If you like to upgrade your Distribution to current Buster release follow this Tutorial https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/
+If you like to upgrade your Distribution to current Buster release follow this Tutorial https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/ If doing so: Omit the rpi-update step.

 Prequisites: python3 bluez python3-pip bluepy
+install via
-`install via sudo apt install python3 bluez python3-pip`
+`sudo apt install python3 bluez python3-pip`
 `pip3 install bluepy`